sbgn/sbgn.github.io/pages/software.md

 </tbody>
 </table>

-## Software

-The following is a list of software packages known to provide support for SBGN.
-The links to the software packages were correct at the time of recording.

-V / E - Viewer or Editor
-PD – Process Description, ER – Entity Relationship, AF – Activity Flow
-SBGN-ML - Load SBGN maps from SBGN-ML format and/or save SBGN maps to SBGN-ML format (see also [File Formats](#file-formats))
-"+" supported, "-" not supported

 ## Databases

 The following is a list of databases known to provide SBGN maps.
 The links to the databases were correct at the time of recording.